 - He signed a $20 million signing bonus.

 - HE IS SPENDING THE NEXT 13 YEARS IN PHILADELPHIA.

 So far the response I’ve seen on social media is that this is just a ridiculous contract.
 Harper’s contract runs through 2031.
 I’ll be 37 then.
 God knows where I’ll be in 13 years, but apparently Harper wants to spend it all in the city of Brotherly Love.

 Unlike during the Machado signing, Paul and I were on the same page when the news dropped this afternoon, which included me sending him a lot of “PAUL PAUL PAUL” messages and random Tweets with updated contract information.

 Like at the same exact time, according to the time stamps.
-I was in my boss’s office with two of my other co-workers when I get the alerts and I spent the next 15 minutes giving play by play updates as they were coming in.
+I was in a co-worker’s office with two of my other co-workers when I get the alerts and I spent the next 15 minutes giving play by play updates as they were coming in.

 Since I’ve yelled about how poorly minor leaguers get paid before, Paul raised a good question: Have you done the math on how many minor league players his $330 million could pay?

 And since Paul is da real MVP, he did some math for me after I found the average minor league salaries from last year.